ProjectAtlantis-dev/docs/README.md

 ### This uses mkdocs

-NOTE: I never got the Cairo thing installed correctly - ended up hacking a symlink
+NOTE: I never got the Cairo thing installed correctly on the Macbook - ended up hacking a symlink